 Section 3.02 Number of Directors; Chairman of the Board: The Board shall consist of no more than fifteen or fewer than three (3) directors.
-The Commissioner of the Texas General Land Office (the "Commissioner") shall be a permanent director, ex-officio, with full voting rights.
-The remaining directors shall be individuals nominated by the Commissioner and elected by the Member.
+The directors shall be individuals nominated by a director and elected by a majority of the Board.
 Directors need not be Texas residents.
-The Board shall elect a director, nominated by the Commissioner, to serve as the Chairman of the Board, to hold office until his or her resignation or removal by the Board and until a successor director is nominated by the Commissioner and elected by the Board.
+The Board shall elect a director to serve as the Chairman of the Board, to hold office until his or her resignation or removal by the Board and until a successor Chairman of the Board is elected by the Board.